uaytek/SparkIBM/README.md

 Split data into training, and test data and Transform feature engineered data.
 Build a machine learning model to train using training data and evaluate it.

 ## File Description
+The project was started to develop on EMR cluster, but there is no success building the model because of a specific error in StandardScaler code.
+The same code copied to UDACITY workspace and IBM Watson Studio, there was no problem in any code line.

-Sparkify.ipynb : Jputer notebook used for this project
+Udacity_Sparkify.ipynb : Jputer notebook used for this project

 s3n://udacity-dsnd/sparkify/mini_sparkify_event_data.json :128 MB.
 Data

-The project was started to develop on EMR cluster, but there is no success building the model because of a specific error in StandardScaler code.
-The same code copied to IBM Watson Studio, there was no problem in any code line.

 IBM_Watson_Sparkify.ipynb : Jputer notebook in IBM Watson Studio